elliotbancroft10/elliotbancroft10/README.md

 ## About Me

 `elliot_bancroft = {
-Degree : 'Mechanical Engineering (Hons)', University : 'Univerity of Bath', Age : 22, Currently 'Travelling!'
+Degree : 'Mechanical Engineering (Hons)', University : 'Univerity of Bath', Age : 23, Currently: 'Travelling!'
 }`
 <!--
 **elliotbancroft10/elliotbancroft10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.